German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 Murder and migrant debate

 The man had arrived in Germany as a refugee and applied for asylum, but his application was rejected.
 He was living in Mainz, also near Frankfurt, when the crime took place in May 2018.
-He defendant and the victim were acquainted through Ali's younger brother.
+He defendant and the victim had been acquainted through Ali's younger brother.

+"I don't know how it could have happened," he said.
+He added that he could remembered hiding the body.

 The girl's body was discovered near train tracks in a wooded area of Wiesbaden.
 Investigators found that she had been strangled to death.